rges-pit/rges-pit.github.io/docs/_drafts/data_challenge_nexus_help.md

       - Paste your `server-URL` into the box and hit `Enter`.
       - Select your created kernel/environment.
         If your kernel doesn't show up, it is likely due to a missing IPython.
 Run `pip install ipython` in a terminal on the Nexus (with your environment activated) and try again.

+> Note.
+If you are using AI agents in your workflow, ensure you have selected one with notebook editing capabilities.
+E.g. Claude Sonnet with Github Copilot

 <!-- This is currently not working